NBKRedSpy/QM_RecycleHotKey/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_RecycleHotKey

 # Change Log
+## 2.1.0
+* Using Amputation from Inventory:
+    * Fixed: amputation weapon was not searching from upper left.
+    * Now prioritizes using a bone first.
+* Added MCM bindings for hotkeys.
+* Updated MCM config and ModConfig to latest versions.

 ## 2.0.2
 * Fix: Config's DoNotRecycleItems was being overwritten with the defaults on game start.